 From its very beginning, it’s been a church that has been committed to being downtown and in ministry to the community.
 When it closed its doors on June 30, 2019, the financial need, spiritual need, recovery kinds of ministry needs of the community still remain but the church has run out of funds and was not able to continue.
 It’s just a really challenged neighborhood, and the church has always been committed to being a part of the neighborhood so we are hoping other churches will step in.
 Grace had been running a busy thrift store and the food distribution program to the poor.

 It will be up to individual members to decide where to continue worship.
 Church records and memberships are transferred to First UMC in Bangor on Essex Street.
 This is a nice church Sun Service at 10:30.
-There are several area churches nearby in Brewer, Hampden, Winterport and Dixmont.
+There are several other area churches nearby in Brewer, Orono, Hampden, Orrington, Winterport, Dixmont and more choices and different service start times.